TanakaChingonzo/TanakaChingonzo.github.io/_posts/2019-06-06-conversation-audre_lorde-james_baldwin.md

 <strong>AL</strong>: We need to acknowledge those power differences between us and see where they lead us.
 An enormous amount of energy is being taken up with either denying the power differences between Black men and women or fighting over power differences between Black men and women or killing each other off behind them.
 I’m talking about Black women’s blood flowing in the streets – and how do we get a 14-year-old boy to know I am not the legitimate target of his fury?
 The boot is on both of our necks.
 Let’s talk about getting it off.
 My blood will not wash out your horror.
 That’s what I’m interested in getting across to adolescent Black boys.

-There are little Black girl children having babies.
+<mark>There are little Black girl children having babies.
 But this is not an immaculate conception, so we’ve got little Black boys who are making babies, too.
-We have little Black children making little Black children.
-I want to deal with that so our kids will not have to repeat that waste of themselves.
+We have little Black children making little Black children.</mark> I want to deal with that so our kids will not have to repeat that waste of themselves.

 <strong>JB</strong>: I hear you – but let me backtrack, for better or worse.
 You know, for whatever reason and whether it’s wrong or right, for generations men have come into the world, either instinctively knowing or believing or being taught that since they were men they in one way or another had to be responsible for the women and children, which means the universe.